Hua Jing Li

 Working in acrylic medium on canvas, my paintings are shared spaces where audiences inhabit and co-create narratives.
 Drawing from my drama studies at Royal Centre School of Speech and Drama, I utilise diagonal lines throughout the composition to cultivate an immersive experience.
 So the audience constructs the broader scene from their imagination, making the narrative a unique experience for each individual.

-There are no glaring or clashing colours within my paintings, instead the analogous colours (colours adjacent to one another) evoke harmony and gentleness.
-The mind is quiet and calm, free to pause and ponder.
+There are no glaring or clashing colours within my paintings, instead I intentionally select analogous colours (colours adjacent to one another) to rest the mind.
+So it is quiet and calm, free to pause and ponder.

 Outside of my art, I have happily meet the Love of My Life.